Luodian/luodian.github.io/_pages/about.md

 ----

-As a PhD student, I am lucky to have the brilliant and kind researcher [Prof. Ziwei Liu](https://liuziwei7.github.io/) as my supervisor.
+I am a first-year PhD student and luckily advised by the brilliant and kind researcher [Prof. Ziwei Liu](https://liuziwei7.github.io/).

 I am new to machine learning but with a crazy mind of creating autonomous agents that approximate human intelligence from perception to decision.
 The agent is expected to quickly learn from observations in an unsupervised manner and adapt to new environments.
 Ideas are from [physical world model](https://worldmodels.github.io/) and [autonomous machine learning](https://openreview.net/pdf?id=BZ5a1r-kVsf).